gedomech/gedomech/README.md

 - [Project 2](URL to Project 2)
 - [Project 3](URL to Project 3)

-Feel free to reach out and connect with me on [LinkedIn](https://www.linkedin.com/in/gedomech/) or [Twitter](https://twitter.com/gedomech).
-Let's collaborate and make the world a better place through technology! 🚀
+I love connecting with new people; feel free to reach out and connect with me on [LinkedIn](https://www.linkedin.com/in/gedomech/) or [Twitter](https://twitter.com/gedomech).

 <!--